 Logan tweaks Laura's background slightly, abandoning the cloning aspect of her comics origin, and instead make her a test tube baby mixing Logan's genetic material with an anonymous Mexican girl to serve as the surrogate.
 Come Hunt for Wolverine: Adamantium Agenda, it's revealed that Sarah, Laura's creator and surrogate in the comics, used her own genetic material as part of the cloning process, making Laura at least partially her biological daughter in a similar fashion.

 Ho Yay: Logan and Caliban actually act Like an Old Married Couple, and when Pierce lies to Logan and says he killed Caliban Logan gets pissed and tries to kill him right then and there despite being surrounded by bad guys.

 Idiot Plot: Gabriela insists on dragging Logan into the exodus north, even though Transigen is nipping at her heels.
 Considering the twenty-thousand dollars she's carrying, and the fact that a dozen other child escapees, apparently without cash or adult help, were able to get to North Dakota just fine (even if she doesn't know that herself), her stubbornness on this point seems illogical.
 Especially when you consider that the delay leads to not just her death, but by extension Logan's, Charles', Caliban's, the Munsons, etc.

 It Was His Sled: Wolverine's death.
 If you were to go any parts of the Internet when this movie came out, you would absolutely find a bunch of jackasses blurting out this event in the comments section, even if the post had nothing to do with this movie.

 In case that isn't enough, Deadpool 2.
-The poster... and the trailer... and the movie itself outright say "They killed Wolverine", and this is how they did it (reenacted by Deadpool), and this is the music that play in the background."
+The poster... and the trailer... and the movie itself outright say "They killed Wolverine, this is how they did it (reenacted by Deadpool), and this is the music that played in the background."
 Hell, the very first shot of the movie is Deadpool spoiling Wolverine's death out of spite for "riding his coattails with the R rating."